GWEN NGWENYA | SA’s welcome lean into privately delivered public services

 - The 2024 Water Services Amendment Act introduced a mandate for public-private partnerships, with a dedicated water partnerships office at the Development Bank to facilitate private capital.

-Ensuring the private sector can compete on equal terms is what crucially sets apart service areas where it is enabled vs tolerated
+Ensuring the private sector can compete on equal terms is what crucially sets apart service areas where it is enabled versus tolerated

 Perhaps the most instructive example is the postal sector.
 The South African Post Office was placed under business rescue in 2023 and lost R2.17bn in its 2024 financial year.
 To say private postal and courier services have stepped in is an understatement.
 Companies in the courier industry have experienced more than 25% year-on-year growth despite resistance to their ability to deliver where the state operator has faced challenges.

-In December 2025 a directive was eventually issued to end the post office’s 25-year exclusivity over parcels under 1kg, but there are supporters in some quarters for shoring up the monopoly of an institution that has in effect ceased to function.
-Ensuring the private sector can compete on equal terms is what crucially sets apart service areas where it is enabled vs tolerated.
+In December 2025 a directive was eventually issued to end the Post Office’s 25-year exclusivity over parcels under 1kg, but there are supporters in some quarters for shoring up the monopoly of an institution that has in effect ceased to function.
+Ensuring the private sector can compete on equal terms is what crucially sets apart service areas where it is enabled versus tolerated.

 Public services are too important for their future to unfold by accident.
 The option of waiting for the next crisis to usher in the next private sector concession is one South Africa cannot afford